• Skip to primary navigation

 • Not a fan of turkey?
 Or maybe there isn’t enough turkey left over.
 In either case, cooked chicken is a fine substitute.

-• If you prefer regular yogurt instead of Greek yogurt, the dressing will have a thinner consistency.
+• Use regular yogurt instead of Greek yogurt.
+The dressing will have a thinner consistency.
 I’ve found that when I sub in regular yogurt, I can use a little less.

 Turkey salad on a croissant.